 - Cover and bring to a boil then reduce heat and summer for about 45 mins (until peas are soft and creamy).

-- Add salt and season to taste
+- Add salt and season to taste.
+Stir in the green peas.

 - Remove from heat and serve over greens or your fave grain.